daustria/math-notes/_sources/complex_analysis/integration.rst.txt

 We will prove (sketch) :math:`1 \implies 2 \implies 3 \implies 1`.

-:math:`1 \implies 2` is a version of the fundamental theorem of calculus.
+:math:`1 \implies 2`

+We can use a version of the fundamental theorem of calculus.
 For the sake of presentation assume that :math:`\Gamma` is a directed smooth curve (if not, run the proof on each of its components).
 Hence its parameterization :math:`z(t) : [a,b] \to \mathbb{C}` is continuously differentiable.
 By the chain rule we have